fjsaezm/Mutual-Information-in-Unsupervised-Machine-Learning/code/byol/README.md

-**This implementation was directly obtained from [this Github repository](https://github.com/deepmind/deepmind-research/tree/master/byol)**
+**This implementation was directly obtained from [BYOL official repository](https://github.com/deepmind/deepmind-research/tree/master/byol)**
 **I DO NOT OWN THE RIGHTS ON THE CODE ON THIS ENTIRE FOLDER**

 Some modifications or scripts have been added in order to obtain more information or make the executions easier for me.

-In particular, I have used the instructions to run the experiments using Imagenette.

 # Bootstrap Your Own Latent